How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 HOW TO CALCULATE REPEATABILITY (MULTIPLE TESTS)

 Analyzing the results of a several repeatability tests is more complex.
-You cannot average standard deviation, so you must pool them together using the method of pooled variance.
+You cannot average standard deviations, so you must pool them together using the method of pooled variance.

 How to Calculate

-1. Select a cell to calculate the mean.
+- Select a cell to calculate the standard deviation.

 How to Calculate

-3. Calculate the Degrees of Freedom using Excel
+3. Calculate the Pooled Standard Deviation Using Excel

 How to Calculate